Foundational seminars

 This honors seminar takes a holistic, biosocial approach to global health.
 We will look at the biological as well as social aspects of disease and disorder paying special attention to the social, economic, political and cultural factors that both cause disease and hinder its management.
 This will be accomplished by focusing on, health inequalities between and within wealthy and resource-constrained settings, how health systems are funded, the globalization of pharmaceuticals and clinical trials, the role of international and local development and civil society organizations, the effects of migration (whether routine or due to conflict/disaster) and how human rights concepts and laws impact (or not) people's health.
 Special attention will be paid to anti-microbial resistant infections (AMR) and neglected tropical diseases.
 This course is particularly appropriate for pre-health majors as well as public health, and social sciences.

-In this section of English 3020, we will partner with Community Based Organizations (CBOs) in and around Detroit.
-The community organizations we will partner with are ones dedicated to education (St. Vincent Sarah Fisher), food insecurity (Detroit Black Community Food Security Network and Michigan Urban Farming Initiative), and environmental justice (Zero Waste Detroit).
-Other partnership opportunities will likely arise, creating a diverse volunteering environment for English 3020 students.
-Among other topics, students will study and write about the impact of neoliberal economic policies on community needs, the communication practices of community-based organizations, ethics in community-oriented research, and applying academic research to community-focused writing and advocacy.
-This course requires 20 hours of service work/ volunteering with one of the course's community partners.
+In this section of English 3020, students will dedicate twenty hours of time outside of class to aiding the work of Community Based Organizations (CBOs) in and around Detroit.
+The CBOs we will be supporting this semester work on issues ranging from educational support/ tutoring, food insecurity, homelessness, and social justice.
+Among other topics, students will study and write about the impact of neoliberal economic policies on community needs, the communication practices of community-based organizations, ethics in community-oriented research, and research writing for social and political change purposes.
+As this is a writing-intensive course, students will write an extended research paper AND fulfill 20 hours of service work/ volunteering with a community-based organization.

 *Eligible to be paired with HON 3000 Field Learning